Essential Guide to Installing Your Garmin Fishfinder for Optimal Fishing Performance

 6.1 Load Preloaded Charts or SD Cards

-• LakeVü™ for inland U.S. waters
+• LakeVü™ for inland U.S. waters.

-• BlueChart® g3 for coastal marine navigation
+• BlueChart® g3 for coastal navigation.

 6.2 Waypoints and Routes

-• Mark key fishing spots using the Mark button
+• Mark key fishing spots using the Mark button.

 7. Troubleshooting Common Garmin Fishfinder Issues